Local Information for Global Network Estimation in Latent Space Models: Parameter estimation

-for some positive constant $\eta$.
+The full projected gradient descent algorithm is provided in Algorithm~\ref{alg:lsp}.
+The algorithm iteratively updates the estimates for the three parameters, $Z$, $\alpha$, and $\beta$, starting from some initial values $Z^0$, $\alpha^0$, and $\beta^0$ provided by a suitable initialization method (more details in Supplementary Section~D).
+In each iteration, the algorithm descends along the gradient direction using step sizes for some positive constant $\eta$.
 At the end of each iteration, there is an additional projection step to ensure the estimates stay in suitably bounded sets for theoretical analysis.
 The specific choices of the constraint sets $\cC_Z, \cC_{\alpha}, \cC_{\beta}$ will be made clear later in the statements of the theoretical results.
 In practice, we simply perform $\mathcal{P}_{\cC_Z}(Z) = J Z$ and leave $\alpha$ and $\beta$ unchanged in step~\ref{eq:projection_alg}, which does not appear to affect empirical performance.

-We remark here that the problem in Eq~\eqref{eq:opt_problem} is closely related to the literature on binary (1-bit) matrix completion \citep{candes2010matrix, Koltchinskii2011, davenport20141}, where we observe a random subset of binary entries generated from a distribution with a low-rank structure.
-However, unlike the matrix completion problem which assumes observed entries are sampled uniformly at random, the visibility of edges in our case depends on a random neighborhood $\cS$, resulting in non-uniform sampling and potentially biased observations.
-In addition, the matrix completion problem typically does not account for observed covariates.
-Nevertheless, in both cases, the presence of a low-rank structure leads to similar non-convex optimization challenges.
-Some studies \citep{davenport20141, candes2012exact} consider a convex relaxation that replaces the low-rank constraint with the nuclear norm penalization, which can still be computationally expensive to solve as the corresponding gradient descent methods typically require singular value decomposition at each iteration.
-In contrast, our projected gradient descent approach is both computationally efficient and supported by the theoretical guarantees we develop.
+We remark here that the optimization problem is closely related to the literature on binary (1-bit) matrix completion \citep{candes2010matrix, Koltchinskii2011, davenport20141}, where we observe a random subset of binary entries generated from a distribution with a low-rank structure.
+A key difference is that matrix completion typically assumes uniformly sampled entries, whereas in our setting edge visibility is governed by a random neighborhood $\cS$, inducing non-uniform and potentially biased observation; standard formulations also usually omit covariates.
+Nevertheless, both problems involve nonconvex optimization driven by low-rank structure.
+While some work uses nuclear norm relaxations \citep{davenport20141,candes2012exact}, these can be expensive due to repeated SVDs, whereas our projected gradient descent is computationally efficient and comes with theoretical guarantees we develop.